scopetools/cudadecon/README.txt

 Run Visual Studio
 Select Tools->Visual Studio Command Prompt

-At the command prompt, change to the Visual C++ installation directory.
+At the VS command prompt, change to the Visual C++ installation directory.
 (The location depends on the system and the Visual Studio installation, but a typical location is C:\Program Files (x86)\Microsoft Visual Studio version\VC\.)
 Then configure this Command Prompt window for 64-bit command-line builds that target x64 platforms, at the command prompt, enter:

 cd "\Program Files (x86)\Microsoft Visual Studio 12.0\VC"